All Episodes

 He's taking you for granted, man.

-I they they all do.
+They all do.

-You know, they they all do.
+You know, they all do.

-And and I'm sick of that.
+And I'm sick of that.

 Yeah, I don't think that's going to happen.

-It might be true now on election day.
+It might be true now on Election Day.

-Well, it might it might impact turnout.
+Well, it might impact turnout.

-It might it might depress turnout.
+It might depress turnout.

 You're right.